bhctest123/soberlivingappcom-new/src/content/blog/5-things-to-consider-when-opening-a-sober-living-home-in-wyoming.md

 ---
-title: "Sober Living App - 5 Things to Consider When Opening a Sober Living Home in Wyoming"
+title: '5 Things to Consider When Opening a Sober Living Home in Wyoming'
 description: 'Opening a sober home in WY?
 5 things to know: unmet need, unique state certification (not NARR), official terms, regulations & finding certified homes.'
 date: 2023-03-01
 author: "Ben Weiss"